Skip to main content

 catalog_url

-Returns the URL to open this UDF in Workbench, or None if not saved.
+Returns the link to open this UDF in the Workbench Catalog, or None if the UDF is not saved.

 udf = fused.load("my_udf")